DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2020-12-15-recording-training-outcomes-iteration-2.md

 > “We would usually withdraw rather than say that they failed the programme.”

-> “This would be really rare, normally would withdraw before this point.
+> “This would be really rare, normally would withdraw before this point.”
 >
 >They’d be informed of this process, it has to be ratified by executive boards, lots of paperwork before this point.
 >